Feyerabend/logic/ERLANG.md

 # Logic

 ## Erlang - an old programming language with a future

 Translation of:

 > Set Lonnert, "Erlang - an old programming language with a future", *Datormagazin* no. 3 2001.

-This is from the original manuscript and not the published version.
+This is from the original manuscript and not from the final published version, so the editor might have changed minor things.
-Translation mainly done by Google translate.
+Translation has mainly done through Google translate.

+I worked as a freelance journalist for approximately 10 years from around 1998 until 2008, with the focus on computers.
+Here is an article from 2001 on Erlang, a little known language at the time for the audience of hobbyists and other computer interested laymen, as I was in the main also.
+But even if I wrote about 80 articles in total, there must also have been mistakes.
+In this one article there was.
+The others did not reach any such response.

+In a reply Ulf Wiger, Senior System Architect at Ericsson,
+writes:

+"Thank you for a nice article about Erlang.
+Unfortunately the article ends with the assertion that Ericsson no longer develops Erlang.
+This  is completely wrong."

+He was obviously right.
+I learned the hard way that *checking your sources* is _always_ a requirement before publishing.
+I wrongly trusted an argument I read on the internet, having a discussion on Erlang.

 ### Erlang